MartinBanas47/INF226-Assignment-2/README.md

 * DDoS - Would be solved by server/cloud configuration.
 * Session hijacking - Solved by SameSite attribute set as strict in cookie.
 * CSRF - Used Flask's CSRF protection package
+* Brute force - We added conditions to password creating, so they have to be strong

 ## What is the access control model?

 Access control is a security technique that regulates who or what can view or use resources in a computing environment and do specific functionality of the application.
 It is a fundamental concept in security that minimizes risk to the business or organization.
-Access control model is a way how to represent priviledges and hierarchy of user inside of the application.
+Access control model is a way how to represent privileges and hierarchy of user inside the application.
 In software engineering we know two base models of access control.
-Role-base access conrol and attribute-based access control.
-In our application we user attribute-based access control model.
-In this model "subject requests to perform operations on objects are granted or denied based on assigned attributes(relations) of the subject.
-For example user can see messages in which was stated as a reciepient, no other messages.
+Role-base access control and attribute-based access control.
+In our application we use attribute-based access control model.
+In this model subject requests to perform operations on objects are granted or denied based on assigned attributes(relations) of the subject.
+For example user can see messages in which was stated as a recipient, no other messages.

 ## How can you know that you security is good enough? (traceability)

 We can check security of the app using penetration testing.
 Having done penetration testing before and after every major release, we can reduce number of security vulnerabilities.
 Make tests on critical parts of the code, where we can except some kind of injection or another type of the threat.
 Traceability also helps when vulnerability is found, because it helps us reduce amount of code in which is the problem of the application.
 It can also prevent developers from making the same mistake over and over by having them check previous mistakes and have them in mind when creating new features or fixing bugs.
-In the end we tried to secure the application as much as we could based on a resource and time factor.
+In the end we tried to secure the application as much as we could, based on a resource and time factor.